kq1231/timely/tasks.md

 **Inshaa Allah**

-- Month grid selector does not remember the months selected.
+- Monthly, yearly and weekly grid selectors do not remember the months selected. -D
 - Test tab 12 by making different scenarios.
 Use GPT to analyse possible use-cases.
+- Fix keyboard focus issue